 By Scott S. Mitchell In a previous essay, I laid out the evidence demonstrating why Shem and the ancient high priest Melchizedek couldn't have been the same person, contrary to popular Mormon belief.
 See Why Melchizedek wasn’t Shem, and Why it Does and Doesn’t Matter, elsewhere on this website.
 By reading further information on this subject, … Continue reading How We Know Shem Wasn’t Melchizedek, Part II, and What it Means for Christianity

 Scott S. Mitchell Readers of this essay might find the arguments presented surprising, perhaps even unsettling.
-My purpose in writing is to help righteous people feel better about themselves when the scriptures demonstrate they deserve to feel that way, and to help them avoid feeling guilt when the scriptures indicate they shouldn't be feeling it. … Continue reading Forgiving When We Shouldn’t
+My purpose in writing is to help righteous people feel better about themselves when the scriptures demonstrate they deserve to feel that way, and to help them avoid feeling guilt when the scriptures indicate they shouldn't be feeling it.
+Too … Continue reading Forgiving When We Shouldn’t

 Members of the Church of Jesus Christ of Latter-day Saints (hereafter "LDS church") are taught the following about the three entities who comprise the Godhead: "The Father has a body of flesh and bones as tangible as man's; the Son also; but the Holy Ghost has not a body of flesh and bones, but is … Continue reading Mormonism’s Contradiction of its Own Book of Mormon: Who Exactly Was the God of Old Testament Times, and Does God the Father Really Have a Body of Flesh and Bones?